Saiapatsu/jsons/README.md

 This will return only the type and the value, but not the position or the verbatim value.

-This parser was created primarily with pretty-printing/beautification and linearization/minification in mind, hence the "verbatim" return value.
-In addition, Lua's nil is not JSON's null.

 It does not validate the UTF-8 within strings.

+## Motivation

+This library was created for a pretty-printing/beautification command for the text editor I use.
+The point is to be non-destructive - a DOM parser might rearrange values in objects and mistreat nulls.

 Use for anything else but the above at your own risk, because it has never been used for anything else.

-(not to be confused with jsons for Python)